VR51/host-flash/README.md

 Not all domain names (hosts) are listed in a computer's hosts file.
 In fact, most domain names are not in it.
 Only those hosts that need their server IP address(es) to be overriden need to be listed in the local hosts file of your computer.

-Your computer will not be able to access, send requests to, or recieve content from the domains that are added by Host Flash to your computer's local hosts file.
+Your computer will not be able to access, send requests to, or recieve content from the domains that are added by Host Flash™ to your computer's local hosts file.

-The domains Host Flash adds to your hosts file are mapped to either the local IP address (i.e. loopback address) of your computer or to an IP address you specify when Host Flash is run.
+The domains Host Flash™ adds to your hosts file are mapped to either the local IP address (i.e. loopback address) of your computer or to an IP address you specify when Host Flash™ is run.
 Requests to visit the hosts listed in the hosts file will never get any further than your computer's own IP address.

 With the bad hosts blocklist installed you will see (usually) a Document Not Found error message issued by your web browser when you try to view content hosted at a blocked address.
 This is the normal and expeted behaviour.

-Host Flash offers you 4 IP address mapping options:
+Host Flash™ offers you 4 IP address mapping options:

 	a) 127.0.0.1 (default)
 	b) 127.255.255.254 (non default)